Aarbel/wait-for-deployment-action/README.md

 The number of seconds after which to give up with an error.
 Default: 30.

 ### `interval`
-The number of seconds to wait between polls to the deployments API.
+The number of milliseconds to wait between polls to the deployments API.
 Default: 5.

 ## Outputs